kingdonb/taking-bartholo/README.md

 It's a bit slower when the cache needs to be freshed.
 I used a multi-stage Dockerfile and probably could do better trimming out unneeded dependencies.
+The full build still finishes in [less than about 5 minutes][], which is great.

-We're cheating just a bit to achieve this: the multi-arch rootfs doesn't actually hold any site content that changes.
+We're cheating just a bit to achieve this: the multi-arch rootfs builds in parallel, and also doesn't hold any site content that changes.
 It's just a shim and a pointer to the actual content, which gets published in an OCI image.

 This is much faster!

 Only one file changes: `/env.vars` – with `BUILD_ID` that we source and export before `spin-up.sh`.
 Cold start is unfortunately slow because we download those two Wasm modules every time, that each weighs a positive integer number of MB.

+[less than about 5 minutes]: https://github.com/kingdonb/taking-bartholo/actions/runs/4327048077

 #### Why is Cold Start?